- A building loan is used to finance the construction of a house on vacant land, or to finance renovations on an existing home.

 - A building contract, signed with the building contractor.

 - Proof of the builder’s registration with the National Home Builders Registration Council (NHBRC).

 - A lien waiver provided by the builder.
 This basically means the builder is waiving all rights to the property and any materials and labour used in its construction.

-Bear in mind that it’s the responsibility of the homeowner to ensure that the building company complies with all the requirements of the bank.
+Its the responsibility of the homeowner to ensure that the building company complies with the requirements of the bank.

 A home in your own image

 Whether you’re building a home or renovating an existing one; for all the costs and legal processes involved, in the end you get a home that has truly been forged in your own image.

 Before embarking on the project, you should get prequalified.
 This will provide you with an idea of what you can afford, and let you know if your credit score is high enough to get the loan approved.

 Average rating of 4.86 from over 4 550 reviews

 Ooba home loans services are simply the best.
 My Consultant Bianca Dancer was so hands on and helpful from the get go.
 She guided me through the entire process and put me at ease being a first time buyer.
 I highly recommend their services.